natekchua/Spotifyre/README.md

   <img alt="Version" src="https://img.shields.io/badge/version-1.0-blue.svg?cacheSeconds=2592000" />
 </p>

-> The Spotifre application is an extension to the Spotify application, it acts as a Spotify Curator Manager providing features which the current Spotify app doesn't have.
-Spotifyre mainly focuses on making playlist collaboration and song sharing between listeners and curators in a manageable way.
+> Spotifyre is a Spotify application that acts as a Playlist Manager for curators.
+Our app focuses on making playlist collaboration and song sharing between listeners and curators super easy.

 ### 🏠 [Homepage](https://github.com/natekchua/Spotifyre#readme)